datastaxdevs/workshop-nosqlbench/README.md

 - What are the prerequisites?

-> This workshop is aimed at data architects, solution architects or anybody who
+> This workshop is aimed at data architects, solution architects, developers, or anybody who
 > wants to get serious about measuring the performance of their data-intensive system.
 > You should know what a (distributed) database is, and have a general understanding of the
 > challenges of communicating over a network.

 - Do I need to install a database or anything on my machine?

 > No, no need to install anything.
-We will do everything in the browser.
+You will do everything in the browser.
 > (That being said, the knowledge you gain today will probably be best put to
 > use once you install NoSQLBench on some client machine to run tests.)